WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 ### macOS/Linux Manual Instructions

+First, go to the [Downloads page](http://developer.wildernesslabs.co/Meadow/Getting_Started/Downloads/) and download the Beta 4.0 Meadow.OS binaries, the Beta 4.0 CLI, and the Meadow network binaries.

+Unzip everything to a common folder, the instructions below assume the OS and network binaries are in the same folder and the CLI is in a `Meadow.CLI` subfolder relative to the OS binaries.

 Open a terminal window and execute the following steps.
 Please note that if you don't have DFU-Util installed, you can find instructions on how to install it [here](/Meadow/Getting_Started/Deploying_Meadow/DFU/).